oduntanpeterr-lang/2D-Shapes-Area-Calculation-ITS/README.md

-Here’s a **clean, professional GitHub README.md** tailored for your project and suitable for academic, portfolio, or educational use.

----

 # 🎓 Geometry Area Tutor (OWL-Based Intelligent Tutoring System)

 An **OWL-driven Intelligent Tutoring System (ITS)** for learning **2D geometry area calculations**, built with **Python and Tkinter**.